Old Dominion Monarchs men's basketball: Blaine Taylor

 In April 2001, Blaine Taylor became the Monarchs fifth Division I head coach.
-He guided ODU to the school’s most wins in a single season (28) in 2004–05, winning the CAA crown and advancing to the NCAA tournament.
+He guided ODU to the school's most wins in a single season (28) in 2004–05, winning the CAA crown and advancing to the NCAA tournament.
 The following year, ODU won another 24 games and reached the semi-finals of the NIT at Madison Square Garden.
 The 2007 Monarchs won another 24 games and advanced to the NCAA tournament as an at-large team.
 In 2008, ODU reached the quarterfinals of the inaugural College Basketball Invitational (CBI).
 In 2008–09 the Monarchs won the championship of the inaugural College Insider.com tournament with a 25–10 record.
 In 2009–10, ODU captured its fifth CAA title andadvanced to the second round of the NCAA tournament after beating sixth seeded Notre Dame, 51–50.
 In 2010–11, ODU won its second straight CAA crown and lost at the buzzer to Butler in the NCAA tournament.
 In 2011–12, ODU advanced to the Quarterfinals of the CIT.

 Jeff Jones Era

-Jeff Jones became the head coach of Old Dominion for the 2013–14 season and has led ODU 1 NIT Final Four appearance.
-Jones is 89–51 in four years as head coach of the Monarchs.
-Jeff Jones lead the Monarchs to the 2019 Conference USA Championship and the 2019 NCAA Tournament where they fell to eventual Elite 8 participant Purdue in the first round.
+Jeff Jones became the head coach of Old Dominion for the 2013–14 season.
+Jones' teams had a 203–131 record during his 11 seasons.
+Jeff Jones lead the Monarchs to the 2015 NIT Final Four, 2016 Vegas 16 championship, 2019 Conference USA Championship and the 2019 NCAA Tournament where they fell to eventual Elite 8 participant Purdue in the first round.
+After recovering from a heart attack suffered during the 2023–24 season, Jones announced his retirement from coaching following his resignation for the remainder of the season due to health issues.
+Special Assistant Head Coach Kieran Donohue remained as the interim head coach for the rest of the season.

+Mike Jones Era

+Old Dominion class of 1995 alumnus Mike Jones was named head coach of the Monarchs on March 1, 2024.